 As discussed in a previous post, the key to this dynamic is trust.
 Your horse must trust that you’ve got it, you’re the leader.
 As we develop the skills to lead in a healthy, safe way (and our horses will definitely let us know if we are not leading this way!) the dynamic between us and the horse will shift.
 The horse will respond differently and more positively, and our connection will grow stronger.

 Because horses are “hard wired” to be intensively attuned to their surroundings in order to survive, they give pure and raw feedback regarding our internal workings, even those we are as of yet unaware of.
 We here at Red Moon Ranch sincerely hope that you are fortunate enough to get to explore this dynamic and experience the potentially profound growth that can result from it.
-We are honored to be witness to, and facilitators of, that experience with our friends at visitors here at the ranch.
+We are honored to be witness to, and facilitators of, that experience with our friends and visitors here at the ranch.